MartinGeisse/mahdl-plugin/files/doc/vectors-vs-integers.md

 # Vectors and Integers

+Observe that most operators are well-defined for integer operands, producing an integer result.
+This is even the case for the bitwise operators AND, OR and XOR, using the definitions of those operators from BigInteger.
+We want the effect of those operators on vectors to be compatible with the effect on integers.

 MaHDL allows to use both vectors and integers in a module definition.
 At run-time, only vectors are used.
 When used in run-time expressions, integers therefore only provide a convenient way to specify vectors, and all run-time operators are defined for vectors only.

-On the other hand, many operators such as "plus" or "less-than" are defined in terms of integers.
-These operators are defined for vectors based on their definitions in terms of integers.
-Since those operators can be used on constant expressions involving integers, we'll want them to have the same effect whether we use them on integers or equivalent vectors.
-We achieve this by the following basic Rules:
+In constant expressions, on the other hand, vectors and integers both have meaning on their own.
+**TODO this is wrong.
+The descision below is to NOT define everything to be a vector, but to deal with integers!**

+We achieve these goals with the following rules:

+* **A vector is defined to be equivalent to its unsigned interpretation as an integer.
+There are no signed vectors, and there are no operators that treat vectors as signed. **

 * **Operators are defined for two integer operands based on their integer values.
 This definition does not rely on an understanding of vectors.**